MataKrow/Checkpoints/README.md

 **Features**
 * Diffrent functionality depending on gamemode
-* Uses a placed actor so that it be placed on moving sectors without clipping.
+* Uses a placed actor so that it can be placed on moving sectors without clipping.
 * Collision-Safe!
 It's unable to telefrag existing Players.
 * Sprite Bridge Safe!
 (If you can find one...)
 * Presets!